 Assistant Clinical Professor

-Prior to joining the BC Law faculty, Professor Parikh was a Robert M. Cover Clinical Teaching Fellow at Yale Law School, where she co-taught in the Worker and Immigrant Rights Advocacy Clinic.
+Prior to joining BC Law, Parikh was a Robert M. Cover Clinical Teaching Fellow at Yale Law School, where she co-taught in the Worker and Immigrant Rights Advocacy Clinic.
 The matters she co-supervised included civil rights and habeas corpus litigation in U.S. District Courts, and the representation of grassroots community organizations on legislative advocacy campaigns.
-She also taught an Introduction to Legal Analysis and Writing course.
+She also taught an introductory legal analysis and writing course.

-Professor Parikh began her legal career as Associate Counsel in the Office of the Chief Counsel for United States Citizenship and Immigration Services.
-During her tenure in the federal government, she also completed a detail as a Special Assistant U.S. Attorney in the Eastern District of New York.
-Professor Parikh clerked for the Honorable Margaret B. Seymour of the U.S. District Court, District of South Carolina.
+Parikh began her legal career as Associate Counsel in the Office of the Chief Counsel for United States Citizenship and Immigration Services, where she spent five years.
+During her tenure in the federal government, she completed a detail as a Special Assistant U.S. Attorney in the Eastern District of New York.
+She also clerked for the Honorable Margaret B. Seymour of the U.S. District Court, District of South Carolina.

-Professor Parikh earned her J.D. from American University Washington College of Law, where she graduated summa cum laude and was a Public Interest/Public Service Scholar.
-She received her B.A. cum laude from Boston College, where she was a Gabelli Presidential Scholar.
+Parikh earned her J.D., summa cum laude, from American University, where she was a Public Interest/Public Service Scholar.
+She received her B.A., cum laude, from Boston College, where she was a Gabelli Presidential Scholar.

 MEDIA & APPEARANCES